 - Computer-Aided Drafting and Design Drafter (CADD Drafter)

 - Civil Designer

-There were about 99,600 jobs for Civil Drafter in 2016 (in the United States).
+In 2016, there was an estimated number of 99,600 jobs in the United States for Civil Drafter.
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Civil Drafter by 2026.
-There will be an estimated 9,500 positions for Civil Drafter per year.
+The BLS estimates 9,500 yearly job openings in this field.